santiagobarreda/brms_tools/docs/week-1.md

 2. A standard deviation, $\sigma$, that determines its *spread* along the x axis.
 Since every distribution has an area under the curve equal to one (they all have the same 'volume'), the smaller the variance the higher the peak of the density along the y axis must be.

-Below, I compare the histogram of f0 values to the density of a normal distribution with a mean equal to our sample mean ($\mu = \bar{x}$) and a standard deviation equal to our sample standard deviation ($\sigma = s_x$).
+Below, I compare the histogram of f0 values to the density of a normal distribution with a mean equal to our sample mean ($\mu = \bar{f0}$) and a standard deviation equal to our sample standard deviation ($\sigma = s_{f0}$).
 The density was drawn using the `dnorm` function.
 This function will help draw a curve representing the shape of a theoretical normal distribution with a given mean and standard deviation.

 ```r